Great Famine of Estonia

 The Great Famine of Estonia (also The Great Starvation) killed about a fifth of the population (70,000–100,000 people) of Swedish-ruled Estonia and Livonia in the years 1695–1697.

-The climate was unfavorable for crops in 1694 and the summer of 1695 was cold and rain fell throughout the summer.
+The climate was unfavorable for crops in 1694 and the summer of 1695 was cold and rainy, followed by an early autumn frost that destroyed the summer crops.
+Cold conditions continued during 1696, and rain fell throughout the summer.
 About a fifth of Estonian and Livonian population (70,000 to 75,000 people per one estimate, and 100,000 per another) died during the famine.

 General climate conditions

 The famine occurred in a period known as the Little Ice Age.
 During the 1690s, climate in Europe was characterised by cold springs and summers.
 It is generally estimated that temperatures were 1.5 °C lower during the 1690s than the average during the Little Ice Age.
 This impacted other countries, France suffered the worst famine since the Middle Ages, ice floes formed in the Thames while Lake Constance and Lake Zurich froze completely over.